-Violations of Construction Stormwater requirements often accompany violations of VWPP Program requirements (unauthorized impacts to wetlands and/or streams).
-When VWPP violations result from unauthorized discharges of stormwater from land-disturbing activities, the VA Water Protection Program Civil Charge/Civil Penalty Worksheet should be used to calculate the appropriate civil charge or civil penalty for the VWPP violations, and the Construction Stormwater Civil Charge/Civil Penalty Worksheet should be used to calculate the appropriate civil charge or civil penalty for the Construction Stormwater Violations.
+Violations of Construction Stormwater requirements often accompany violations of Virginia Water Protection Permit Program (VWPP) requirements (unauthorized impacts to wetlands and/or streams, or surface water).
+When VWPP violations result from unauthorized discharges of stormwater from land-disturbing activities, the VWPP Civil Charge Worksheet should be used to calculate the appropriate civil charge for the VWPP violations, and the Construction Stormwater Civil Charge Worksheet should be used to calculate the appropriate civil charge for the Construction Stormwater Violations.